sobri909/LocoKit/README.md

 loco.useLowPowerSleepModeWhileStationary = true
 ```

-- **Note:** These are all on by default.
-The above snippets are unnecessary, and just here to
+**Note:** The above settings are all on by default.
+The above snippets are unnecessary, and just here
-  show you some of the available options.
+  to show you some of the available options.

 ```swift
 // start recording